 Since 2015, two major Normandy dairy companies have exported their infant milk to China: Maîtres Laitiers from Cotentin French department and the cooperative of Isigny Sainte Mère.
 Both can attest to their world-renowned expertise in dairy products.

 In Isigny, a new unit was built at the factory to meet the demand to export infant milk powder and annually produces up to 30,000 tons of powder for its Chinese partner Biostime Pharma: an investment with positive consequences, with the hiring of a hundred additional employees and the production increase of 20% for the dairy farms supplying it.
 The export milk powder represents an annual turnover of 119 million Euros, nearly half of the total turnover of the cooperative.

 “Maîtres Laitiers” are not left out: they also built a new production unit to supply their Chinese partner Synutra, commissioned in 2017, which aims to deliver 690 million milk packs a year, an astronomical figure that reflects China’s lack of self-sufficiency in this branch of agribusiness.

 Cooperative Isigny Sainte Mère target quality over quantity by focusing on organic and label of protected origin, a contemporary speech that seduces and reassures consumers, always on the lookout for the next food scandal.
 The ultimate proof of its receptivity to the Chinese market, it turns to e-commerce and plans to create a good e-reputation in order to sell more of its products through the Internet.

 Many companies wishing to export are facing the ambitions of their Chinese partners and feel rightly reluctant to reveal their manufacturing secrets.
-It is essential for a company to be able to attest the quality of its products and unique manufacturing know-how, in order to maintain an advantage over the many local plagiarisms that will undoubtedly develop.
+It is essential for a company to be able to attest to the quality of its products and unique manufacturing know-how, in order to maintain an advantage over the many local plagiarisms that will undoubtedly develop.